 No, it has been a legal requirement since 1 April 2015.
-As of that date, approximately 87,000 people employed in the financial sector have taken the oath.
+As of that date, approximately 66,000 people employed in the Dutch banking sector have taken the oath.

 This responsibility has been given to employers by the legislator.
 They must arrange an oath-taking ceremony in the presence of at least one manager.
 Employees take the oath by swearing to abide by the established Code of Conduct.
 They also sign a declaration to confirm this.